haligonda/haligonda.github.io/_posts/2021-5-03-Inadequate-Equilibria.md

 In the book [Superforecasting](https://www.amazon.com/Superforecasting-Science-Prediction-Philip-Tetlock/dp/0804136718) the strongest predictor of success, 3x more influence than intelligence, was the belief that you could improve and do better than the experts.

-*Thanks to [David Rein](https://twitter.com/idavidrein?lang=en) for reading a draft of this piece and providing useful edits and discussion!
+*Thanks to [David Rein](https://twitter.com/idavidrein?lang=en) and [Miles Turpin](https://twitter.com/milesaturpin) for reading a draft of this piece and providing useful edits and discussion!
 All errors and confusions that remain are mine and mine alone.*

 ### Footnotes
 * footnotes will be placed here.
 This line is necessary